-- Give 'smashggbot' administrator permissions via your channel on Twitch.
+- Give 'smashggbot' moderator permissions via your channel on Twitch.

 - Utilize the Stream Queue feature.
 If you're unsure about what Stream Queue is or how to use it, click here.

 With this information, we’ll be able to properly get the smashggbot set up, totally customized for your event.
-Keep in mind we need to be notified a day in advance if you’d like to have this feature.
+Keep in mind we need to be notified at least a week in advance if you’d like to have this feature.

 We have a specific list of commands for the smashggbot that users can take advantage of at any time during the event.
 An explanation is listed below along with each command: